 |Interested in becoming a CETL tutor?
 Learn more.|

 College Tutoring Program

 Individual and small group tutoring is available for a variety of subjects through the College Tutoring Program in CETL.
 Students are matched with tutors on a first-come, first-serve basis.
 Students requesting a tutor in more than one subject will have their first request filled, and additional requests will be placed behind those of other students.
-Tutoring sessions are typically limited to one hour per week per course.
+Tutoring sessions are one hour a week per course.